-Yosemite National Park is mostly known for its gorgeous waterfalls, but there is a lot more to see and explore in the park, deep valleys, aged sequoia trees, glacier-carved lands, grand mountains, wildlife and much more.
+Yosemite National Park is mostly known for its gorgeous waterfalls, but there is a lot more to see and explore in the park, including deep valleys, aged sequoia trees, glacier-carved lands, grand mountains, wildlife, and much more.

-Best Way To Explore Yosemite National Park
+Planning Your Trip To Yosemite National Park

-You can take your car and drive and explore by yourself, but I highly recommend using the shuttles, when available, to save time and the pain of finding parking for your vehicle.
+You can take your car inside the park and drive to all vista points, but I highly recommend using the park shuttles, when available, to save time and avoid the pain of finding parking near the vista points.